ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Key implementations from previous sprint

-   * Obtained feedback from users regarding the start page.
+   * Obtain feedback from users regarding the start page.
-   * Created UI wireframe and obtain user feedback.
+   * Create UI wireframe and obtain user feedback.
-   * Created and circulated questionnaire regarding UI wireframe.
+   * Create and circulated questionnaire regarding UI wireframe.
-   * Started building back-end.
+   * Start building back-end.
-   * Built basic versions of games and obtained user feedback.
+   * Build basic versions of games and obtained user feedback.
-   * Created a user login.
+   * Create a user login.
    * Continue with documentation with a focus on Sprints and project management.